The best cordless water flosser available.

 When you first get the Cordless Advanced water flosser out of the box, the first thing you notice is the size.

-It is most certainly usable, but a concern I have is that for some users, the anticipation might be that this will fit nicely in a bag when I go away for business or pleasure.
+A concern I have is the size.
+The anticipation might be that this will fit nicely in a bag when I go away for business or pleasure.

-But, if you are travelling light, say for a weekend break; in my opinion this is a bulky unit to have in the bag, even if it does bring many health benefits.
+It will fit.
+But, if you are travelling light, say for a weekend break; this is a bulky unit to have in the bag.

-Whilst the benefits of being cordless are great, I would suggest you seriously consider your lifestyle and take some time to assess whether a countertop flosser might be a better investment of your money.
+The benefits of being cordless are great.
+I would suggest you consider your lifestyle though.
+Assess whether a countertop flosser might be a better investment of your money.

-Both cordless and countertop flossers have their place and what is right for one, may not be right for another.
-However, you often get a few more features and you most certainly get more usage time from the countertop options.
+Both cordless and countertop flossers have their place.
+What is right for one, may not be right for another.
+You often get a few more features and longer usage time from the countertop options.
 The Waterpik Ultra Professional (WP-660 and WP-662) is a great example.

-The Cordless Advanced comes in 2 different colour options within Australia.
+The Cordless Advanced comes in 3 different colour options within the UK.